 Dr. James Aquavella initiated the Cornea Fellowship Program in 1974.
-The program continued under his direction until 2000 when Dr. Steven S.T.
-Ching became program director.
-Dr. Ching was the director until his retirement in June, 2014.
-Beginning the 2014 /2015 academic year the Cornea Fellowship program will have co-directors, Dr. James Aquavella and Dr. Scott MacRae.
+Dr. Aquavella, past president of the Corneal Society, has lead the fellowship for over 40 years.
+In 2014 Dr. Scott MacRae joined Dr. Aquavella as co-director of the fellowship.
 Since its inception, 75 clinical fellows and 30 research fellows have been trained.
 Graduates are located throughout the United States, as well as South America, Japan, China, Egypt, England, Israel, South Africa, Korea, Germany and India.

-The Flaum Eye Institute offers both a clinical AUPO certified program and research fellowship programs.
-We seek committed candidates who intend to pursue academic careers.
+The Flaum Eye Institute offers both a clinical AUPO certified program and research (see below) fellowship programs.
+We seek committed candidates who intend to pursue academic or advanced anterior segment surgical careers.
 Programs can be structured to accommodate specific research interests or projects.
 Clinical Fellowships are of one year duration, unless extended by mutual agreement.
-A stipend is available.
+A generous stipend is available.
 All candidates must have a New York State license to be eligible.

 Clinical faculty includes: